Killing of Robert Delgado

-Robert Douglas Delgado (December 13, 1974 - April 16, 2021) was an American living in Portland, Oregon, when he was shot and killed by Portland Police Bureau officer Zachary DeLong after spending a night in Lents Park.
+Robert Douglas Delgado (December 13, 1974 – April 16, 2021) was an American man living in Portland, Oregon, when he was shot and killed by Portland Police Bureau officer Zachary DeLong after spending a night in Lents Park.

 Incident

-Officers were called to the park after a 911 caller reported that a man in the park was drawing a gun but not pointing it at anyone.
-Police arrived at the park and targeted Delgado who appeared, from eyewitness video, to have been in a mental health crisis.
+Officers were called to the park after a 911 caller reported that a man in the park was drawing a gun and pointing it at children in the park.
+Police arrived at the park and targeted Delgado who was holding what appeared to be a firearm.
 According to recordings of police radio, and eyewitness video, officers hid behind a tree 60 ft from Delgado and called out to him.
-When Delgado did not respond quickly, Officer DeLong shot and killed him.
-Police recovered a replica handgun with an orange tip and a magazine to the gun from Delgado.
+When Delgado refused to comply, fearing an immediate threat to the public, Officer DeLong shot and killed him.
+Police recovered a replica handgun with and a magazine to the gun from Delgado.

 Delgado was the 29th man killed by Portland police officers since the opening of a "pattern and practice" investigation by the United States Department of Justice in 2011.
 Most killed were in some sort of mental health crisis.
 No police officer was held criminally responsible by the Multnomah County District Attorney for the deaths they caused and none faced discipline from the chiefs of the Portland Police Bureau, the mayors or city councilors, the state licensing board, or the state attorney general.
 Since its launch in 2001, Portland's Independent Police Review Board has not investigated a case of lethal use of force.

-Police released a photo of the toy gun, and the audio recording of the incident.
+Police released a photo of the replica firearm, and the audio recording of the incident.